liatrio/backstage-plugin-autogov/packages/backstage-plugin-autogov-status-catalog-column/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the APACHE-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## Support